AVL Trees

 2. RR Rotation

-It is similar to that of LL Rotation but in this case, the tree gets unbalanced, upon insertion of a node into the right subtree of the right child of the imbalance node i.e., upon Right-Right (RR) insertion instead of the LL insertion.
+It resembles the LL Rotation scenario, but here the imbalance arises when a node is inserted into the right subtree of the right child of the node causing the imbalance, known as Right-Right (RR) insertion, contrasting with the LL insertion.
 In this case, the tree becomes right heavy and a left rotation (or anti-clockwise rotation) is performed along the edge of the imbalanced node to counter this right skewness caused by the insertion operation.
 Let’s understand this process with an example:

 Example of RR Rotation